Skip to main content

 When you'll feel your baby move

-You should start to feel your baby move between around 16 to 24 weeks of pregnancy.
+You should start to feel your baby move between 16 to 24 weeks of pregnancy.
 If this is your first baby, you might not feel movements until after 20 weeks.

 If you have not felt your baby move by 24 weeks, tell your midwife.
 They'll check your baby's heartbeat and movements.